Is crate training a helpful method for house training a puppy?

 Conclusion

-In closing, crate training can be a valuable method for house training a puppy.
+This matters more than it seems because weak decisions here usually create bigger downstream problems.
+In conclusion, crate training can be a valuable method for house training a puppy.
 When implemented correctly, it can help establish good habits, prevent accidents, and provide your puppy with a safe space.
 Remember to be patient and consistent in your training efforts to ensure success.